 What is making mobile phones so strong, so the answer is mobile phone Apps or Applications and fast Internet.
 Now the question comes how to develop these online Mobile Apps and make it available offline and online?

-When we think to develop an mobile app, WHAT is the main thing that should come into the mind of a person who wants to develop the app.
-In the initial phase, the WHAT gives a better understanding of the problem and it also gives clarity about the execution for the next step or a requirement to develop the app.
-In the initial phase of an idea a person who wants to develop the app should think about the idea and how it will impact many people’s life or we can say how this app idea will transform the people life.
+In the initial phase of an idea a person who wants to develop the app should think about the idea and how it will impact many people’s life, or we can say how this app idea will transform people life.

 One more point is also very Important which is the cost of the application development.
 If we want to start some startup and having a great idea in mind, then we must be clear about how much budget we do have initially to develop the app or start the business.